Skip to main content

 However, your nervous system is almost always involved.

-When the body is dealing with chronic pathology, the brain often shifts into a state of "Sympathetic Dominance" (chronic alarm).
+When the body is dealing with chronic pathology, the brain often moves into a state of "Sympathetic Dominance" (chronic alarm).
 It is trying to protect you.
 This state can amplify pain signals and downregulate digestion and repair processes.

 We treat the Hardware (inflammation, thyroid function, viral load, infection, autoimmunity) AND the Software (the Vagus Nerve, the Limbic System, the cortisol axis).